 In Berlin we found a specialized center for vaccinations (institut für tropenmedizin und internationale gesundheit) where we found all information we needed.
 A consultation with a doctor, to be sure which vaccinations you need (you can research before and it os not necessary) will cost you 10EUR, the injections itself costs up to 60EUR (40EUR for yellow fever), but, at least in Germany, it might be a good idea to talk to your family doctor first as vaccinations for Hepatitis A, B and some other disease can be taken in a regular clinic for less money or even be covered by your health insurance.

 Exchanging money for Colombia

-Exchanging money is never easy, somehow there is always a lost and normally it is to much for what you can afford or actually want to.
+Exchanging money is never easy, somehow there is always a loss and normally it is too much for what you can afford or actually want to.
 Exchanging Euros for Colombian Pesos was not different.
 Our research through the deep web and asking friends, banks, family and strangers left us with two options:

 Option 2 – Put all of our money on our credit card and spend it day by day with the varying course and hoping for the best.
 This worked best for us as we could pay with the card almost anywhere and we only paid a small fee (varies from bank to bank) to withdraw money from any ATM.
 The only “problem” we encountered on the way is that most machines only allowed is to withdraw up to 200.000 Colombian pesos (around 55 EUR) which given the fees was mostly not worth it.

-The wedding itself was beautiful and it felt like home for me, but I will described it more fondly on another post.
+The wedding itself was beautiful and it felt like home for me, but I will described it more fondly another time.

 Barranquilla is not really a touristic city, at the end, there is nothing to see there.
 Lots of shopping malls and stores and really good food, such as the “Chuzos“, typical Colombian street food which consists from Bollo (a dough made of manioc or corn), meat (any type you choose), cheese, salad and small potato chips with a huge selection of sauces.